Harry Camsell School

 Harry Camsell School is a JK – 3 school located in Hay River, Northwest Territories, Canada providing public education from kindergarten to grade 3.
-The administration of the school is the responsibility of the South Slave Divisional Education Council (SSDEC).
+The administration of the school, along with the Princess Alexandra School and Diamond Jenness Secondary School, is the responsibility of the South Slave Divisional Education Council (SSDEC) and is overseen by the Hay River District Education Authority.